laura042/Multistable_memory_system/README.md

 ### Description of the repository

-The repertory "gym_systmemoire" contains the environment simulating the multisatble chain.
+The repertory [Contribution guidelines for this project](gym_systmemoire) contains the environment simulating the multisatble chain.
 The file Config_env.py is used to configure the environment we want to use.
 The repertory "pfrl-master" contains the RL agent and functions to train it.
 This repertory can be found here https://github.com/pfnet/pfrl.
 In this project, we have modified the file pfrl/experiments/train_agent.py.